I started my graphic design journey in 2014, and remember being completely overwhelmed learning how to create my own design processes.

 💭 Post Feedback

-Once feedback is received I will act on your thoughts and discuss with you the directions we can take.
+Once feedback is received we’ll act on your thoughts.

 At this stage it can be as simple as we’re all happy with where we’re at or that we have further additions and alterations to make.